rjharris01/HumaDat/README.md

 Then:

-in client folder
+in Application/client folder
 run "npm install" to install all packages then "npm start"  to launch the react webserver

-in the server folder
-run "npm install" to install all packages then "node index.js"  to launch the node backend server
+in the Application/server folder run "npm install" to install all packages then "node index.js"  to launch the node backend server

-launch the docker file "docker-compose.yml" to start the mongodb service using "docker-compose up -d"
+launch the docker file "Application/mongodb/docker-compose.yml" to start the mongodb service using "docker-compose up -d"

 adjust the .env to enable connection between node server and the mongo server